Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Tang is a professor at the Department of Food Science and Technology of South China University of Technology.
 He holds a Bachelor of Science degree in Food Science and Technology from Zhejiang University of Technology, China and obtained a Master in Food Engineering from Wuxi University of Light Industry, and a doctorate (Ph.D.) in Food Science from South China University of Technology.
 Professor Tang has conducted almost 20 years of research in the areas including food science, food colloids, functional foods and protein-based materials, especially those related to plant proteins.
 His recent research interests include structure and functionality of plant protein chemistry, development and novel applications of plant protein-stabilized emulsions, and nanoencapsulation of bioactives.
 In these areas, he has published more than 140 papers and edited two books.
 Currently he serves as an associate editor of several journals, including Food Research International (Elsevier) and Journal of Integrative Agriculture (Elsevier).

-South China University of Technology Professor of the Department of Food Science and Technology, Guangzhou South China
+Professor, Department of Food Science and Technology, South China University of Technology, Guangzhou South China

 Elsevier.com visitor survey